mkingsnorth/conform_object_docs/docs/toggle_snap.rst

     Object being snapped to a face while moving.

-To snap an object to another object's surface when moving, a common set up in Blender is to enable the relevant snap options:
+To align an object to another object's surface, a common set up in Blender is to enable the relevant snap options:

 .. figure:: images/toggle_snap.jpg